Webmuffin-com/TutorBotServer/README.client.md

 TutorBot_Server application requires the following files to be present in the folder:

 - static
-- env.example.txt
+- .env.example
 - classes
 - TutorBot_Server executable

 In order to run this application using the executable file `TutorBot_Server`, follow this pre requisites.

 ## Pre requisites

 ### Set Environmental variables

-To set the required secrets you need to duplicate the file `env.example.txt` and name it `env.txt` and fill its contents with the corresponding secrets.
+To set the required secrets you need to duplicate the file `.env.example` and name it `.env` and fill its contents with the corresponding secrets.

 ### Classes

 ## Contibutors